 Wheat has become the national icon of health we are told to eat more “whole grains.’
 The sad truth is that wheat is the dominant source of gluten protein in the human diet.
 Most people don’t eat as much barley, spelt, triticale, bugler, Kamut and other less gluten containing foods.

 For many, the idea of removing wheat from the diet is at least, psychologically, as painful as the thought of having root canal treatment without anaesthesia.
 For some, the process can uncomfortable side effects like withdrawing from cigarettes or alcohol.

 The bottom line is eliminating the wheat will make you sleeker, smarter, faster and happier.
 Weight loss, in particular, can make one proceed at a pace you did not think possible.

 Look at the foods below and their glycaemic index found by the University of Toronto in 1981:

 Mars bar 68

-A snicker was 41 so far better than the wholegrain bread
+A Snickers was valued at 41, so lower than the wholegrain bread.